Pretius/pretius-drawing-plugin/readme.md

  - Modular components: User can add components and component types in table and use them without need to change the code
  - Interactivity: User customizable functions for interactive plans
  - Save and load from collection
- - Render the plan in different scale based on region attribute (resize)
+ - Adapt the size of the plan to screen size
  - Add plan background to place components with ease

 <div  style="float: left"><p  align="center">